Why Marine Cargo Insurance Is Essential Yet Often Overlooked

 Written by Jay Thomassen

-Jay is the director for ATS International Services, Inc., where he oversees commercial and business activities of ATS International’s operations.
-Jay has been with ATS in his current role for eight years and has partnered with ATS since 1992 in his various roles with both U.S. domestic and ocean transportation carriers.
+Jay is the Vice President of Commercial Services for ATS International.
+Jay advanced to his current role after more than a decade as Director of ATS International.
+He has partnered with ATS since 1992 in his various roles with both U.S. domestic and ocean transportation carriers.
 Jay began his transportation career in 1986 as a commercial over-the-road Driver following his service in the U.S. Navy.

 Get the Latest Content Straight to Your Inbox!